DEIB-GECO/CombSAFE/README.md

   * If true, encode IDs are searched to be converted to GSM <br/>
 Returns:
   - DataFrame or TextParser
-    - A comma-separated values (csv) file is returned as two-dimensional data structure with labeled axes.
+    - A comma-separated values (csv) file is returned as two-dimensional data structure with labeled axes

 ### Data analysis
 ```combsafe.plot_factor_freq(merged_df, n)```<br/>